zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/intel_adsp_generic.rst

 .. _intel_adsp_generic:

-Intel ADSP CAVS and ACE
+Intel ADSP cAVS and ACE
 #######################

-Intel's Audio and Digital Signal Processing (ADSP) hardware offerings include the Converged Audio Video Sensing (CAVS) series and its successor, the Audio and Context Engine (ACE).
+Intel's Audio and Digital Signal Processing (ADSP) hardware offerings include the Converged Audio Voice Speech (cAVS) series and its successor, the Audio and Context Engine (ACE).
 These Xtensa-based ADSPs can be integrated into a variety of Intel products.
 The below table lists (some of) the Intel microprocessor(s) that each version of the Intel ADSP is compatible with.